spiffe/tornjak/docs/config-tornjak-server.md

 # Tornjak Server Configuration Reference

-This document is a reference for the Tornjak server.
-This is designed after the [SPIRE server config](https://github.com/spiffe/spire/blob/main/doc/spire_server.md).
+This document is a reference for the Tornjak server, and it follows the [SPIRE server config](https://github.com/spiffe/spire/blob/main/doc/spire_server.md).
 It includes information about plugin types, built-in plugins, the server configuration file, plugin configuration, and command line options for `tornjak-agent` commands.

 ## Contents
 - [Command line options](#command-line-options)